adamghill/alldjango.com/content/articles/developer-marketing.md

 ---
 template: base.html
-title: Developer Marketing
+title: Marketing for Developers
 date: 2023-02-26 10:20:16 -0500
 categories: django python
-description: How to promote your Django package.
+description: How to promote your open-source library as a developer to other developers.
 ---

 I can sometimes view the world in idealistic ways.
 I _want_ to believe in meritocracy and that marketing is unnecessary, but even for developer tools, marketing is necessary for people to find and use your code.
 Writing the code and clicking the `Public` radio button when creating the repo in GitHub is just the first step.